saidatnanjuki/saidatnanjuki.github.io/_posts/2017-06-17-outreachy-week3-and-4.md

 + SSE
 + Bucket Lifecycles
 + Multipart Uploads and
-+ host syle
++ host style

 2. I will also prepare an update to the ceph-devel mailing list on the project.

-3. I will also work on wrap up for this suite and will keep resolving issues that shall be opened as I continue working on other suites till end of the internship.
+3. I will also work on wrap up for the Go test-suite and will keep resolving issues that shall be opened as I continue working on other suites till end of the internship.
 The next suite will be the Java Suite.

+4. We are also going to discuss teuthology integration for the Go test suite

 ## Interested in more Details??